 - Your baby is a light pooper.

 Some babies poop several times a day, and some babies only poop once a week!
-If you’re lucky enough to get a light pooper, you may be able to get away with less diapers.
+If you’re lucky enough to get a light pooper, you may be able to get away with fewer diapers, and

-- Your toddler only wets about 4 or 5 times a day.
+- Your toddler only wets about four or five times a day.